-When this was first written 5 years ago, there was hysteria about HSUS/APHIS, now would be the time to get in front of restrictive legislation that robs us of our history.
-APHIS is a problem but it is the younger generation who should devote their time, money, and energy to preserving their future rather than largely ignoring the situation and chasing ribbons.
-That is not helping the future of purebred dogs.(2)
+When this was first written 5 years ago, there was hysteria about HSUS/APHIS.
+Now as 2018 begins, we have still not gotten in front of restrictive legislation that robs us of our history.
+Where is the younger generation, the Heritage Dog breeders who should devote their time, money, and energy to preserving their future rather than largely ignoring the situation and chasing ribbons?
+What is the future of purebred dogs overall?(2)

-I have a radical proposal.
-Let’s recognize those who support our right to enjoy the company of family-reared, carefully created purebred dogs.
-Let's give breeders a certification for doing a really good job preserving the quality and value of heritage breeds.
+Five years ago I had a radical proposal.
+I felt we should recognize those who support our right to enjoy the company of family-reared, carefully created purebred dogs.
+I said let's give breeders a certification for doing a really good job preserving the quality and value of heritage breeds.
 AKC decided to award Breeders Of Merit but the title doesn't apply to preserving breeds.

 The British Kennel Club has an Accredited Breeder Scheme.
-Our AKC hasn't warmed to the idea of doing the same here.
+Our AKC still hasn't warmed to the idea.
 I know there’s the AKC Breeder of Merit award but its primary requirement is to register every puppy in the litter.
 I believe people dedicated to preserving our past and protecting our future can do this on our own.
 The time has come for Americans to preserve a big chunk of our heritage.
 The American Quarter Horse Association and the Morgan Horse Association united to take care of what American breeders created and we must do the same.

-The Heritage Dog Breeders Of America (HDBA) sounds about right to me so let’s get started.
+The Heritage Dog Breeders Of America (HDBA) sounds better than ever.
+It isn't too late to start.
 An HDBA Program might look something like this:

-The HDBA Member will always strive to adhere to the same principals as the Breeder Of Merit and the AKC or UKC standard of the breed.
-The Heritage Breed’s character, instinct, physical and mental soundness must be paramount.
+The HDBA member will always strive to adhere to the same principals as the Breeder Of Merit and the AKC or UKC standard of the breed.
+The Heritage Breed’s character, instinct, physical and mental soundness must be paramount and must be preserved.

-HDBA Members breed for good health, temperament, and type, i.e. for the betterment of the breed, not only for production of puppies for money.
+Heritage Dog Breeder Members breed for good health, temperament, and type, i.e. for the betterment of the breed, not just for production of puppies for money.

 An HDBA Member will not breed a female on more than two consecutive seasons, skipping at least one season before breeding again.
 Not more than 5 litters or two cesarean deliveries in a lifetime.

-All HDBA Members will maintain dogs in clean and spacious quarters.
+All Heritage dogs will be maintained in clean and spacious quarters.
 The dogs will be given suitable exercise and groomed appropriately for their breed.
 No fleas or ticks will be evident.
 Appropriate health checks for common problems within the breed will be done.

 The HDBA Member will sell his pups with contracts stating that the breeder must be notified first if the dog needs to be re-homed.